AdvisorySG/GhostDevEnv/README.md

 # My themes are not updating!

-Sometimes Ghost requires a restart to update themes
+Sometimes Ghost requires a refresh to update themes

-`ghost restart`
+`~/refresh.sh`

 <br/><br/>